JoeJoeno/aurora/README.md

-# **Aurora - Cryptocurrency Trading Dashboard**

 ![Logo](assets/aurora_logo.png)

-Aurora is an interactive cryptocurrency trading dashboard built with Dash and Plotly.
-It enables users to analyze real-time and historical cryptocurrency market data, plan trades, and customize their viewing experience.
+Aurora is a cryptocurrency trading dashboard built with Dash and Plotly.
+It enables users to analyze real-time and historical cryptocurrency market data and plan trades.

 ![Home Page](assets/home.png)